jaromir-sukuba/nvm/readme.md

 TODO pictures.

 #### Front panel construction
-Display cover is epoxied into the front panel cutout, display is bolted to Meggie board and this board is bolted to font panel.
+Display cover is epoxied into the front panel cutout, display is bolted to Meggie board and this board is bolted the to font panel.
 TODO picture of perspex cutout
 ![Enclosure with metal parts](/media/frontpcb.jpg?raw=true)